 Please note that the following listing is for information purposes only and the BMS does not specifically endorse events that it does not directly organise.

-Maya Verse by Dr Charles Pigott, University of Cambridge
+Maya and Inca Verse Here and Now – Lecture by Dr Charles Pigott, University of Cambridge

 Saturday, 26 May – Sunday, 27 May.
 City Art Centre, 2 Market Street, Edinburgh, EH1 1DE

 Make a sparkling and beautiful mosaic panel using bright, coloured tiles and fractured glass.
 Take some inspiration from the gorgeous natural surroundings of Lauriston Castle.
 With Margaret Findlay.

 Two day workshop, please come to both days: 10.30am – 4pm Saturday 26 and Sunday 27 May.